madiver/dasVSide/README.md

   (CRLF normalized) and written in the `Key:Label:Length:Script` segment.
 - Encoded script output is wrapped to match Hotkey.htk physical line breaks and never splits `~HH` tokens across lines.

+## Importer Behavior & Limitations

+- `Hotkey.htk` is parsed using `Key:Label:Length:EncodedScript` records and tolerates line wrapping variations (inline `Key:Label:EncodedScript` records are accepted too).
+- Script bodies are decoded losslessly; CRLF logical newlines are preserved.
+- Key-less records are accepted as script-only entries and retain an empty key in keymap.yaml.
+- Duplicate key combinations (non-empty), empty scripts, or invalid encoding tokens abort the import with context.
+- Script length headers are ignored during import; decoded script content is treated as the source of truth.
+- Imported outputs are written to a `hotkeys/` directory plus a canonical `keymap.yaml`.

 ## Phase 3 Editor Experience